AungKyawMoe19/CodigoCodeTest/README.md

   "password": "123"

 }

-at Login API when test ing at Postman
+at Login API when testing at Postman